 - 8:4-5 The word "streets" occurs 3 times in these verses.
 The Hebrew for it refers to "open places," such as a city park rather than a modern street.
-(TLSB) - 8:4 OLD MEN AND OLD WOMEN This is a tranquil scene of elderly people sitting in city plazas, where soldiers would camp in times of war, and recalls the promise of the Fourth Commandment (Ex.
+(TLSB) - 8:4 old men and old women This is a tranquil scene of elderly people sitting in city plazas, where soldiers would camp in times of war, and recalls the promise of the Fourth Commandment (Ex.
 20:12).
 Sociologists estimate that men typically lived less than 40 years, and women even fewer due to the dangers of childbearing.
 Studies of the king's chronologies suggest a typical life expectancy of c.
 46 years for rulers.
-(TLSB)

-- 8:5 This is an imagery of children, who with the elderly (v.4) are among the most vulnerable people in society, happily playing.
+(TLSB) - 8:5 This is an imagery of children, who with the elderly (v.4) are among the most vulnerable people in society, happily playing.
 These words were particularly encouraging to exile who had returned, because the city was still sparsely populated (7:7).
-(TLSB) - 8:6 will it seem marvelous to me?
-See Ge 18:14 and note; Jer 32:17, 27.
-(CSB)
+(TLSB) - 8:6 marvelous in my sight?
 Rhetorical question.
 What might seem humanly impossible was not difficult for the Lord of hosts to accomplish.
 (TLSB)